Solar to Go – Powering a Home Office Away from Home

 I learned this from my husband last summer when he drove our daughter to a mid-week overnight Girls in Engineering and Marine Science (GEMS) camp, an excellent program run by Oregon State University’s Hatfield Marine Science Center at the Newport Aquarium, one of the Oregon Department of Education’s STEM Hub offerings on the Oregon Coast.

 It was just far enough away that it didn’t make sense to drive the three hours home when he had to pick her up the next day anyway.
-The weather was gorgeous so he decided to camp near the dunes instead of booking a hotel.
+The weather was gorgeous so he decided to camp near the dunes instead of booking a hotel. dress up your beautiful suit and prom dresses.
 That choice meant he either needed to work in the car with it running all day (not eco-friendly and just plain weird and wrong at South Beach State Park, right?), charge a case of power banks for his laptop, or outfit a solar powered mobile office.

 Before I saw his set up I pictured portable solar generation as some sort of trailer, like a little clean room on wheels with pop up panels at a scientific desert research outpost.
 However, who needs a room with walls when you have the great outdoors?
 The morning before they left on their journey down US 101, my other half jury-rig mounted our kit of portable Fenix International solar panels on our Honda Pilot’s roof rack and plugged into the matching ReadySet battery pack to charge up on the drive to the beach (originally designed for African entrepreneurs that need off-grid power, we use ours for outdoor excursions and keep it charged for emergency preparedness).
 Armed with a backup 12-Volt jump starter portable rechargeable battery from the automotive store and mobile DC to AC inverter (like this 400-Watt model by PEAK) in case of an overcast morning, he was ready to roll.
 It also seems that most of these contraptions come with USB ports these days (except the jump starter) so not a problem to simultaneously charge one or more laptops and phones while sitting at a picnic bench conference table or lying in a hammock at your camp site.